Immigration Attorney Cost | Immigration Lawyer Fees | Legal Fees

 Application for deferred action (DACA) with employment authorization $1300 and $700 for renewal including EAD

-Advisory Opinion Letters $775 to $1300 depending of complexity, or $550 if it is an explanation letter added to specific casework.
+Advisory Opinion Letters $800, $1050 (complex facts or legal arguments), or $1300 (both complex facts and legal arguments), or $550 if it is an explanation letter added to specific casework.

 I-134 Uniting for Ukraine $1000